Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Locusts and Glowsticks.md

 **Using glow sticks to talk about chemical kinetics.** - What do glowsticks and locusts have in common?
 Watch what happens as we heat them up and cool them down - how long can you get your glowstick to glow?
 How fast can you make the locusts move?

-Last initially checked on 2024-01-01 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-01-30 by Andrew Marriott.
+Last initially checked on 2024-12-19 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on YYYY-MM-DD by NAME (EMAIL).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->